zeus0789/killall_queue/README.md

 6. Scan the qr code by the app
 7. You are ready to go!

-Find more about the project here : killallqueue.tech
+Find more about the project here : http://killallqueue.tech/

 ## Future Prospects